 Below, you’ll find a quick overview of each hotel along with where they’re located in relation to Dublin Airport.

 Some important need-to-knows about the various hotels near Dublin Airport

-Finding Dublin Airport accommodation should be easy, but as there’s a lot of competition, some hotels resort to leading people to believe they’re closer to the airport than they are.
-Here’s some handy info.
+Finding hotels near Dublin Airport should be easy, but as there’s a lot of competition, some hotels resort to leading people to believe they’re closer to the airport than they are.
+Here’s some handy info:

 1. There are only two hotels in Dublin Airport

 The only hotels in Dublin Airport are the Radisson BLU and the Maldron Hotel.
-These hotels are in the airport grounds (see them on this map) and are a short walk to both terminals.
+These hotels are in the airport grounds and are a short walk to both terminals.

 2. Nearest hotel to Dublin Airport

 The nearest hotel to Dublin Airport is a tie; both the Radisson BLU and the Maldron Hotel are a short walk away.
 Either of these are worth booking into.

 3. There’s plenty of hotels near Dublin Airport

 If you can’t book into one of the hotels in Dublin Airport itself, don’t worry – there’s plenty of Dublin Airport accommodation nearby, and many run shuttle services you can avail of.
 Or, if you fancy staying more central, take the journey from Dublin Airport to the City Centre and you’ll have endless options.